Please note that some posts contains affiliate links & I will be compensated if you make a purchase after clicking on my links Find out More

 How to Create A Cat Safe Christmas Tree

-Cat safe Christmas tree?
+Pet safe Christmas tree?
 Is there any other kind?
-I post this blog every year and — with Shadow-Pup now in the house, I’ve decided to try the Christmas tree this year for the first time in a couple of years.
+I post this blog every year and — with Trinity-Kitten now in the house, I’ve decided to forgo the Christmas tree this year.
+Sometimes you have to choose your battles.

 If you plan to have a new pet under the tree, read this post on how to give pets as gifts.
 And if you have a shy kitty–well any cat for that matter–refer to this post about keeping cats calm during the holidays.